-Students are required to attend all sections and sign the rosters every class.
+The teaching/learning materials will be posted in D2L.
+Students have access to those materials anytime.
+Students are also required to attend all sections and sign the rosters every class.
 Be late for class and/or leaving early will be treated as absences.
 Official documents (e.g. doctor's letter) must be presented if you ask for a leave from class or it will be treated as an absence.